pallets-eco/flask-security/docs/configuration.rst

     a username field added.
 This requires that your user model contain the field ``username``.
 It MUST be set as 'unique' and if you don't want to require a username, it should be set as 'nullable'.
+    Also, if set, the LoginForm will have the 'email' input changed from an EmailField (which renders as an html input=email) to a StringField.

-    Validation and normalization is encapsulated in the :class:`.UsernameUtil`
+    Validation and normalization is encapsulated in :class:`.UsernameUtil`.
+    Note that the default validation restricts username input to be unicode letters and numbers.

     Default: ``False``